 photo courtesy Murray

-newspaper reaction to the loss of the Capitol varied from
+Though newspaper reaction to the loss of the Capitol varied from

 seized by Indian-fighting Texas Rangers also went up in smoke.
 In

-of the stove pipe also played a role), the fire did
+of the stove pipe also played a role), the fire did not cost him

-of African-Americans, distributed a four-paragraph story noting the death of “the negro who indirectly
+a four-paragraph story noting the death of “the negro who indirectly

 massive granite capitol.”